 Benefits of physical literacy programming

-Over the two years of the study, 23 centres were provided with guidance on how to incorporate physical literacy programming in their daily schedule, while 16 control centres were given no special intervention.
+Over the two years of the study, 23 centres were provided with guidance on how to incorporate physical literacy programming in the form of physically active play to their daily schedule, while 16 control centres were given no special intervention.
 Almost 100 early childhood educators and over 600 children were involved in the study, which was funded by Active for Life and the Government of Canada’s Social Development Partnerships Program – Children and Families Component.

 According to the researchers, one of the benefits was that the children that received physical literacy programming improved their fundamental movement skills (FMS).
 More specifically: